-Having HDR brachytherapy
+Having HDR

 The nurses take you to a treatment room that has the HDR machine.
 They attach the tubes to the machine.
 The machine sends the radioactive source into the tubes going into the prostate.
-A computer monitors how long the radioactive source stays in place.
+A computer monitors how long the radioactive source stays in place for.
 The treatment takes about an hour.

-The tubes can be uncomfortable, and you must stay lying down while they are in place.
+The tubes can be uncomfortable, and you must remain lying on your back down while they are in place.
 After HDR brachytherapy is finished, the radioactive material is returned to the machine and the tubes are removed.